chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 #### Entry

 Entry £4.50 on the day for FRA or EA members; £5.50 for non-members.

-Minimum age 12 on the day.
+This race has a permit and associated UK Athletics insurance from the [Fell Runners Association](https://www.fellrunner.org.uk/fra/for-organisers).
+Minimum age to enter is 12 on the day of the race.

 #### Registration